ChrisPritchard/ctf-writeups/07-stapler-1.md

 drwx------  3 root root 4.0K Jun  5 15:32 systemd-private-df2bff9b90164a2eadc490c0b8f76087-systemd-timesyncd.service-vFKoxJ
 ```

-Which does look like the possible content of the actual tmp dir on the machine.
+Which does look like the possible content of the actual `/var/tmp` or `/tmp` dir on the machine.
 Importantly, I discover I can actually upload files into this tmp dir.
 Hmm.

 ## Port 12380

 I had taken a look at this earlier with nc, but hadn't gotten far.
-I probably should have guessed it was a http/https port given it is basically 123 port 80 when read.
-I tested this now, given the wordpress archive.
+I probably should have guessed it was a http/https port given it is basically `123 port 80` when read.
+I tested for this now, given the wordpress archive found earlier.

 Sure enough, `http://192.168.1.74:12380` shows a holding page, with nothing interesting except an uncommon response header `dave: something doesn't look quite right here`.